-Our paper Timo Bertram, Johannes Fürnkranz and Martin Müller - Predicting Human Card Selection in Magic: The Gathering with Contextual Preference Ranking , opens an external URL in a new windowwon the Best Paper Award at the 3rd IEEE International Conference on Games (CoG-21), opens an external URL in a new window.
-In it, we show that human card selection strategies can be better modeled with a triple Siamese network, which allows to encode contextual preferences of the form card X is preferred over card Y if we are already holding a set of cards Z.
+Our paper by Timo Bertram, Johannes Fürnkranz and Martin Müller - Predicting Human Card Selection in Magic: The Gathering with Contextual Preference Ranking , opens an external URL in a new windowwon the Best Paper Award at the 3rd IEEE International Conference on Games (CoG-21), opens an external URL in a new window.
+The paper shows that human card selection strategies can be better modeled with a triple Siamese network which allows encoding contextual preferences if the form card X is preferred over card Y and if we are already holding a set of cards Z.

-This also was a nice conclusion to Martin Müller, opens an external URL in a new window's sabbatical at our institute!
+This was a pleasant end to Martin Müller, opens an external URL in a new window's sabbatical at our institute!

 We are co-editing a Special Issue on Explainable and Interpretable Machine Learning and Data Mining, opens an external URL in a new window in the Data Mining and Knowledge Discovery, opens an external URL in a new window journal.